joedski/musings/Javascript/HyperHTML and HyperAppIsh.md

 #### Thought 1: Just Props: Arrays?

 While I don't think we need to deal with the order of elements in Arrays, we do still need to worry about the existence of them.  `key`s will still help, here.
+However, if you don't specify keys, then they'll keyed by index, I guess.

 #### Thought 1: Just Props: Actual Implementation